-Lasting Power of Attorney is a legal document which allows you (the Donor) to appoint someone else (the Donee) to make decisions and act on your behalf if you lose the mental ability to make these decisions yourself in the future.
+A Lasting Power of Attorney (LPA) is a legal document which allows you (the Donor) to appoint someone (the Donee) to make decisions and act on your behalf in the event that you lose the mental ability to make these decisions yourself.

-Your Donee/s also has to be at least 21 years old and has mental capacity.
-Most importantly, being a Donee has great responsibilities, so your Donee has to agree to the appointment with full understanding of his responsibilities.
+A Donee has to be at least 21 years old and have mental capacity.
+As a Donee has great responsibilities under the LPA, your Donee has to agree to the appointment with full understanding of what it entails.

-You can give your donee powers to make decisions on your Personal Welfare and/or Property & Affairs, and also set restrictions to these powers.
+You can give your Donee powers to make decisions on your Health and Welfare and/or Property and Financial Affairs.
+You can also set restrictions to these powers.

-Decisions on Personal Welfare refers to general day-to-day care decisions, living agreements, social activities, contact with other people etc.
+Decisions on Health and Welfare refer to general day-to-day care decisions, living agreements, social activities, contact with other people, etc.

-Decisions on Property & Affairs refers to the management of the assets such as buying, selling, renting and mortgaging your property; opening, closing and operating your bank accounts; handling tax matters; investing your monies etc.
+Decisions on Property and Financial Affairs refer to the management of the assets such as buying, selling, renting and mortgaging your property; opening, closing and operating your bank accounts; handling tax matters; investing your monies, etc.

-The list is not exhaustive, and one should refer to the Mental Capacity Act Code of Practice for more details.
+The list is not exhaustive, and you can refer to the Mental Capacity Act for more details.

-For more assurance, you can always appoint more than one donee to make the decisions, either jointly or jointly and severally.
-The difference being, jointly means all the donees must have an agreement on the decision, while jointly and severally means the donees can make the decisions together or separately.
+You can appoint more than one Donee, to act either jointly or jointly and severally.
+Donees wo are required to act jointly must all agree on any decision made, while Donees allowed to act jointly and severally can make decisions together or separately.

 A Donee will step in to act and make decisions on your behalf only when you are medically certified as having lost your mental capacity.
 As long as you possess mental capacity, the Donee cannot step in to make decisions on your behalf even if a LPA has been prepared and registered.